DFE-Digital/teaching-vacancies/app/views/content/transcripts/jobseekers/return-to-teaching-video.md

 category_tags: transcript
 ---

-## What does a Return to Teaching Adviser do?: video transcript
 Billy Bone, Return to Teaching Adviser

 My role as a Return to Teaching Adviser is to offer one-to-one personal support for teachers who are looking to return to the classroom in certain subjects.